CalianaFortin/CalianaFortin.github.io/essays/A-critical-review-of-RadGrad.md

 Currently RadGrad does not fully work in smaller window sizes which to me is a definite downside.

-## Impressions of the Lannding Page
+## Impressions of the Landing Page

 ### Styling
 *Style Rating: 3.5/5*